ages96/user-monitor/README.md

 ### Start Laravel Development Server:

-1. Open your terminal and navigate to your project directory.
+1. Open your terminal, navigate to your project directory, and configure Redis and the database in your `.env` file based on `.env.example`.

 2. Migrate your Laravel application to create necessary tables:

     ```bash